Authorities: Hate against Taiwanese led to church attack - KESQ

 Orange County Sheriff Don Barnes said the motive of the shooting was a grievance between the shooter, identified as a Chinese immigrant and U.S. citizen, and the Taiwanese community.
 China claims Taiwan is a part of its national territory and has not ruled out force to bring the island under its rule.

+Chou is expected to appear in state court Tuesday and it was not immediately clear whether he had an attorney who could speak on his behalf.
+A federal hate crimes investigation is also ongoing.

+Chou’s family was among many that were apparently forcibly removed from China to Taiwan sometime after 1948, Orange County District Attorney Todd Spitzer said.
+Chou’s hatred toward the island, documented in hand-written notes that authorities found, seems like it began when he felt he wasn’t treated well while living there.

-Barnes said the suspect drove to the Orange County church, where he was not a regular attendee, secured the doors and started shooting.
-The gunman had placed 4 Molotov cocktail-like devices inside the church, the sheriff said.
+Barnes, the sheriff, said Chou drove from Las Vegas to the Orange County church, where he was not a regular attendee, secured the doors with chains, super glue and nails and started shooting.
+The gunman had placed four Molotov cocktail-like devices inside the church.

-Barnes said Cheng, survived by a wife and two children, heroically charged at the shooter and attempted to disarm him, allowing others to intervene.
+Barnes said Cheng, a sports medicine doctor who is survived by a wife and two children, heroically charged at the shooter and attempted to disarm him, allowing others to intervene.
 Cheng probably saved the lives “of upwards of dozens of people,” the sheriff said.

 A pastor hit the gunman on the head with a chair and parishioners hog-tied him with electrical cords.
-But Cheng was hit by gunshots.
+But Cheng was hit by gunfire.

-“Understanding that there was elderly everywhere and they couldn’t get out of the premises because the doors had been chained .. he took it upon himself to charge across the room and to do everything he could to disable the assailant,” said Orange County District Attorney Todd Spitzer.

-The Orange County Sheriff’s Department tweeted that David Chou, 68, of Las Vegas has been booked on one count of murder and five counts of attempted murder.
-The suspect lawfully purchased the two 9mm pistols in Las Vegas, said Stephen Galloway, ATF Los Angeles assistant special agent in charge.
+“I will tell you that evil was in that church,” Spitzer said, who added that Chou had “an absolute bias” against Taiwan and its people.

+A former neighbor, meanwhile, says Chou’s life unraveled after he was nearly beaten to death several years ago.

 Chen, 72, a longtime member of the Irvine Taiwanese Presbyterian Church, peeked around the corner and saw others screaming, running and ducking under tables.